Skip to main content

 Capital Structure

-Review Corporate Issuers with Free Flashcards
+Review Corporate Finance with Free CFA Flashcards.

-CFA Level I Exam Practice Questions
+CFA Level I Exam Quiz

-Corporate Issuers is a slightly smaller topic in the Level II exam than in the Level I exam.
+Corporate Finance is a slightly smaller topic in the Level II exam than in the Level I exam.
 The focus is less numerical at Level II than at Level I and instead on factors that would affect the valuations of projects and/or companies such as dividend and share repurchase policies, and ESG (Environmental, Social, and Governance) factors

-Ready To Start Preparing For Corporate Issuers?
+Ready To Start Preparing For Corporate Finance?

-Looking for more guidance on how to prepare for Corporate Issuers?
+Looking for more guidance on how to prepare for Corporate Finance?
 Enroll in one of our CFA Level I Premium study packages to receive expert instruction, CFA Program study materials, and more.
 Give yourself the best chance to prepare, practice, and perform on the CFA exam.

 Keep Reading For More CFA Level I Topic Overviews